What Causes Clogged Arteries? A Visual Guide

 A deadly disease

-An unpronounceable disease, atherosclerosis is the number-one killer in the United States; it’s responsible for more than a quarter of our deaths each year.
+atherosclerosis is the number-one killer in the United States; it’s responsible for more than a quarter of our deaths each year.
 Who knew?
 (Cancer is number two on the list.)

 Atherosclerosis is a disease of the arteries, the blood vessels that carry oxygen and nutrients to our organs and tissues (including heart muscle tissue).
 It is a type of arteriosclerosis, the term for any stiffening of the arteries.
 Atherosclerosis is especially dangerous because it is hidden deep in the body and not easily detectable.
 It is a slow, progressive disease.